How to use the Lock Screen or second Monitor in Lightroom

 So what do you think?
 Do you think using Lock Screen (Second Monitor) method will be your go to for anchor images.
 Or do you still prefer to use Reference Mode?
 I would love to hear your thoughts in the comment section below!

 If you found this helpful, I have many tutorials on my You Tube Channel where you will find weekly Lightroom editing tips and shortcuts.
 Be sure and SUBSCRIBE so you’ll never miss them.
-And please share my channel with a friend who also loves to edit!
+And please share this with a friend who also loves to edit!

-If you have any questions never hesitate to reach out.
+If you have editing questions, never hesitate to reach out.
 I am always here to help.
 DM me on Instagram @alisamccormick and let’s chat!
 I am an open book and love to help others grow on their editing journeys.